uniba-mi/bipass-wikidata-pathfinder/README.md

  - The derived dual-entity query dataset
  - A Pathfinding System for finding paths between the entities in Wikidata

  The following paragraphs provide additional information about each artifact.
 This includes instructions for reproducing the results mentioned in the paper.
+Due to updates applied to Wikidata after the results for the paper have been retrieved, rerunning the optimizer and the benchmark might yield slightly different results.
+To alleviate this problem, all Wikidata information required for finding paths between the queries in the employed dual-entity query dataset was cached and included in this repository.

 ## Requirements